 These are registered nurses with extra training in public health and family health with particular emphasis on child development.
 They see all new babies at home once discharged from the midwife, then arrange and maintain regular contact until school age and beyond.
 Their direct number within the Medical Centre is 655535.

 The community midwives attend women before and after babies are born, at home or in clinics and classes.
 They act as a link between the hospital midwifery service and our practice.
-They are available every Wednesday morning between 9.30 and 11.00am.

 If you wish to contact a midwife about any problems, please use the following numbers: